 Search for and select a record.

-Select Interactions > New Interaction and enter the following interaction configurations in the dialog box:
+Select Interactions → New Interaction and configure the following settings:

 User: This defaults to the current user.